 Can You Do Seasoning Of A Cast Iron Pan On An Electric Stove?

-NO, It’s not an effective idea to season your cast iron on any electric stoves.
+NO, It’s not a compelling idea to season your cast iron on any electric stoves.
 The convection oven or plain ovens are the best options; If you don’t have these kitchen tools, then go with gas stoves.

 Here is the explanation-